alphanodes/additional_tags/README.md

 - Tags for issues
 - Tags for wiki pages
 - Grouping of tags when using a colon in tag (all tags with same base name get the same color)
-- Scoped tags when using two colons in tag (only one tag of the same base name is allowed - base name and tag value are displayed seperatly
+- Scoped tags when using two colons in tag (only one tag of the same base name is allowed) - base name and tag value are displayed seperatly
 - Accented and non-latin characters supported for tag order
 - View, edit and create tag permissions for issues
 - Create permission for wiki tags
-- Managing tags centrally in the plugin settings
+- Managing tags centrally in the plugin settings (edit, delete, merge)
+- Color theme selection possible
 - Custom tags and tagging tables (additional_tags and additional_taggings).
 If a other plugin used tags or tagging tables for issue or wiki tagging, there tags will be migrated automatically
 - Based on the very popular [acts-as-taggable-on](https://github.com/mbleigh/acts-as-taggable-on)